dev-pods/ai-in-actions/.github/steps/1-step.md

 1. Wait for the workflow to complete and check the workflow run summary to see the AI's response displayed in a nicely formatted way.

+1. As your workflow completes successfully, Mona will automatically prepare the next step in your learning journey!

 <details>
 <summary>Having trouble? 🤷</summary><br/>